nuclio/nuclio/docs/setup/aks/setup-aks-appinsights-grafana.md

 You'll do this by using `helm`, the package manager for Kubernetes, and the [Grafana chart](https://hub.kubeapps.com/charts/stable/grafana).
 If you are unfamiliar with `helm`, read more about it [here](https://docs.helm.sh/).

-To allow Grafana to display data from Application Insights, The [Azure Monitor plugin](https://grafana.com/plugins/grafana-azure-monitor-datasource) developed by Grafana is required.
+To allow Grafana to display data from Application Insights, the [Azure Monitor plugin](https://grafana.com/plugins/grafana-azure-monitor-datasource), developed by Grafana, is required.

-To add the plugin, create a new file called `values.yaml`.
-Copy the following values to it, and edit the values such as `persistence`, `adminUser`, `adminPassword` and `plugins`.
+To add the plugin, create a new file named `values.yaml`.
+Copy the following values to this file, and edit relevant values, such as `persistence`, `adminUser`, `adminPassword`, and `plugins`.
 ```yaml
 replicas: 1